x3rud/Obsbot-manager/README.md

 - ⚠️ **Batch Command Feedback**: Get a warning if some cameras fail during a batch command.
 - 🎨 **Dark Mode UI**: Built using TailwindCSS for a sleek modern interface.
 - 📋 **Log System**: Timestamped terminal logs with color-coded severity using `chalk`.
+- ✅ **Check Alive System**: Check manually if the camera still alive on the network.

 ---